ABOUT THE GIVING PRACTICE

 SALARY AND BENEFITS

-The annual compensation for this full-time (40 hours/week) position includes a package of benefits including medical, vision, dental, Flex-Plan and retirement.
-Salary range is $60,000– $75,000 and starting salary will be dependent on experience.
+The annual compensation for this full-time (40 hours/week) position includes a package of benefits consisting of medical, dental, pre-tax savings accounts for medical/transportation/childcare, retirement contribution by employer, professional development, remote work and flexible schedule.
+Salary range is $65,000 - $85,000 depending on experience.